macktron/macktron.github.io/index.markdown

 ### 1.2 Interpretation of General Agreement
 The graph shows a maximum variation of about 20 %.
 Looking at the "spikes" and thus the periods with most disagreement.
 The Rice index exhibits two pronounced peaks over the 2005–2021 period, both coinciding with systemic crises.
 In 2008, the index quickly rose from approximately 0.5 to 0.63, reflecting broad cross-group endorsement of emergency financial-stability measures during the global banking collapse.
-Following this a gradual decline ensued—reaching a trough near 0.47 by 2019—driven by intensifying sovereign-debt disputes, the expansion of populist and Eurosceptic factions, and the polarization induced by the Brexit debate. https://www.gisreportsonline.com/r/brexit-society-europe/
+Following this a gradual decline ensued—reaching a trough near 0.47 by 2019—driven by intensifying sovereign-debt disputes, the expansion of populist and Eurosceptic factions, and the polarization induced by the Brexit debate. [**Reference for EU Policies**](https://www.gisreportsonline.com/r/brexit-society-europe/)

-With the COVID-19 pandemic in early 2020, the Rice index rose again and climbed from roughly 0.48 to 0.54 as MEPs coalesced around the €750 billion NextGenerationEU recovery fund, joint vaccine procurement and health-emergency protocols.https://commission.europa.eu/strategy-and-policy/recovery-plan-europe_en In both instances the data indicate that extreme external shocks substantially increase legislative cohesion and in inter-crisis intervals, the ideological and national-interest have higher value.
+With the COVID-19 pandemic in early 2020, the Rice index rose again and climbed from roughly 0.48 to 0.54 as MEPs coalesced around the €750 billion NextGenerationEU recovery fund, joint vaccine procurement and health-emergency protocols. [**Reference for EU Policies**](https://commission.europa.eu/strategy-and-policy/recovery-plan-europe_en) In both instances the data indicate that extreme external shocks substantially increase legislative cohesion and in inter-crisis intervals, the ideological and national-interest have higher value.

 ## 2. Polarization by Policy Area
 <div style="display: flex; justify-content: center;">
   <iframe
-    src="agreement_by_policy_area_interactive.html"
+    src="/images/agreement_by_policy_area_interactive.html"
     style="width: 90vw; max-width: 1000px; height: 500px; border: none;"
     loading="lazy">
   </iframe>